Warsaw Stock Exchange

+The Warsaw Stock Exchange (WSE) (Giełda Papierów Wartościowych w Warszawie (GPW)) is a stock exchange in Warsaw, Poland.
+Founded in 1817, it was located in the Saxon Palace until 1877 when it was moved to the Exchange Building at the Saxon Garden.
+Currently, it is located at ul.
+Książęca 4 in the Śródmieście District of Warsaw in the Exchange Center Building (Polish: Centrum Giełdowe) opened in 2000.
+As of August 2025, there are 402 companies, including 18 foreign ones, quoted on the stock exchange whose market capitalization amounts to PLN 2.24 trillion (USD 613.47 billion), making it the largest stock exchange in Central and Eastern Europe.
+The most important stock market indices of the Warsaw Stock Exchange are WIG20, WIG30, MWIG40 and SWIG80.
+Trading at Warsaw runs from 08:30 to 17:00 with closing auction from 17:00-17:05.

-The WSE is a member of the Federation of European Securities Exchanges.
+As of early 2025, the WSE was majority-owned by the Polish government.
+It is a member of the Federation of European Securities Exchanges.
 On 17 December 2013, the WSE also joined the United Nations Sustainable Stock Exchanges (SSE) initiative.

+On 23 August 2023, the company formed EuroCTP as a joint venture with 13 other bourses, in an effort to provide a consolidated tape for the European Union, as part of the Capital Markets Union proposed by the European Commission.

 History

 Kingdom of Poland

 Warsaw became the capital and financial center of Poland in the early 17th century.
-In the Middle Ages other Polish towns, most of them members of the Hanse, were the leading economic centers of Poland.
+In the Middle Ages other Polish towns, most of them members of the Hanseatic League, were the leading economic centers of Poland.
 Merchants from western and southern Europe settled in Poland since the beginning of Polish statehood.
 They brought the system of organized exchange trading in securities, mostly bills and currencies, to Poland.
 The oldest Polish bill was issued in 1243 by the Cuyavien bishop Sambor.
 The main centers of securities tradings were at the lower Vistula, in the 14th century occupied by the Teutonic Knights.
 The first mercantile exchanges emerged in Gdańsk (1379), Toruń (1385), Malbork (14th century), Kraków (1405), Poznań (1429), Zamość (1590), Królewiec (1613) and Elbląg (1744).
-Mediaeval mercantile exchanges might have also existed for a short period in Chełmno, Grudziądz and Braniewo.